 For basic ftp syntax see the main ftp page

-This page lists Advanced Options, Aborting FTP, File Naming Conventions, .netrc file, Command Line Editing, Command Line Prompt and Environment.
+This page lists Advanced Options, Cancelling FTP, File Naming Conventions, .netrc file, Command Line Editing, Command Line Prompt and Environment.

-The client host with which ftp is to communicate may be
+The client host with which ftp is to communicate can be

 specified on the command line.
 If this is done, ftp will immediately attempt